-4 Mutual Communications between Public Safety Commissions
+4. Mutual Communication between Public Safety Commissions

-The NPSC and all PPSCs hold various liaison conferences in order to maintain constant close communications.
-In 2015, two liaison meetings between the NSPC and all PPSCs nationwide were held.
-At these meetings, views were exchanged concerning the status of activities by the Police Station
+The NPSC and all PPSCs hold various liaison conferences in order to maintain constantly close communication.
+In 2016, two liaison meetings between the NPSC and all PPSCs nationwide were held.
+At these meetings, views were exchanged concerning the status of activities by the Police Station Councils.

-Councils.

-In 2015, in each Regional Police Bureau and in Hokkaido, a total of thirteen liaison meetings were held between jurisdictional public safety commissions and between the Hokkaido Public Safety Commission and the Area Public Safety Commission in Hokkaido.
+In 2016, in each Regional Police Bureau and in Hokkaido, a total of thirteen liaison meetings were held between jurisdictional public safety commissions and between the Hokkaido Public Safety Commission and the Area Public Safety Commission in Hokkaido.
 Members of the NPSC also attended these meetings that involved reports concerning the state of public safety and the efforts of each prefecture as well as an exchange of views.
-Furthermore, liaison meetings among the PPSCs of Tokyo, Hokkaido, Kyoto, Osaka, and other designated prefectures were also held.
+Furthermore, views were exchanged among the PPSCs.